swigof/Bnuuy-Deliverance/README.md

 By default, they are expected to be in the directory above the project.
 Alternatively, you can set `GBDK_HOME` and/or `HUGE_HOME`  in your environment to paths elsewhere.

-## Resources
+## Assets

-The project needs certain resources placed in a top level `res` folder
+The project needs certain assets placed in a top level `res` folder

 * `res/sprites/{x}_sheet.png` spritesheets of various entities
 * `res/tiles/tileset_primary.png` tilesheet for background tiles